MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/exocortices.md

 maintenance, and so you eventually don't.
 The cruft accumulates, the wiki becomes unused, the knowledge in it, lost.

+## The simplest structure that could still work

+In the light of wikis failing, and the way in which I believe them to fail, I made some adjustments for `org-kasten.el` that I have found helpful in achieving the goal of beign able to retain and synthesize new insight:

+Node size was reduced severely.
+Luhmann used index cards, and I believe he did so for good reason.
+If you have too much space, you will put multiple ideas in one node again, leading to the wiki problem.
+One idea or piece of insight per node, no more, no less.

+The links between nodes where moved, from being associated to words in the text to being associated with the node itself.
+This is directly enabled by having a much smaller node size, and thus, not too much variance in the topic of any given word.
+This enables much better tooling and navigation experience than would be possible using text-based links.

+A concept of "References" was introduced.
+The idea is that whenever you read something interesting, you create a reference, detailing briefly what you read, why it is interesting, and how you can cite/reference it.
+Then you go looking for how it ties into the rest of your ideas.
+Now your ideas have citable sources, and you may have gotten a new view on old insight.

+I removed any pre-conceived notion of sorting by topic, or having a taxonomy in my notes.
+In a structure that needs to be as universal as possible, grouping and clustering is actively harmful, as it is context dependent.
+If you group your notes by subject, and you have to find similarities between certain aspects, you will have to fight your structure to actually find what you need.
+So, no preconceived structures.
+I use a format of an enumerated ID, plus a brief title that describes the idea or what it is about.

+That there is no a-priori sorting makes the links between the most unlikely of topics plausible.
+This encourages a sort of "exocortex maximalist" usage, where anything that you find insightful at all should wander into your structure, as you may be able to link it to things that you never expected.
+These little sparks of insight can be, and often are, the start of something greater.

+Lastly, with all these things changed and set up, I use writing as the "pull" in this system.
+That means that this is all good and well, but you need an end to put this structure towards.
+I picked the thing the exocortex causes me to do all along, writing.
+This is the reason you are reading this -- I needed something to "pull" on the system, to make me look at everything again, and see what I had missed.
+In the process of writing this, I discovered a whole bunch of inconsistencies, errors and also new ideas for `org-kasten`.

 ## Inspiration and Attribution

 To the people who have been around this particular block will notice I'm not